 The crux of the backdating hypothesis as originally proposed by Lie (2005) is that the dates on which options are granted to executives are chosen with the benefit of hindsight to be past dates when the stock price was particularly low.
 Because most stock option plans limit the number of shares to be awarded during a given year and because options are generally granted at the money, backdating provides a covert method of maximizing the option component value of executives' compensation.
 There are several explanations for why firms historically have granted options at the money.
-APB Opinion No. 25, Accounting for Stock Issued to Employees, allows companies to expense options according to the intrinsic value method, whereby the expense equals the difference between the fair value of the underlying stock and the exercise price of the option.
-This expense is obviously zero for option grants where the exercise price equals the prevailing market price and creates incentives for companies to grant options at the money, rather than in the money.
-Another benefit of granting options at the money is that they receive
+Accounting Principles Board (APB) Opinion No. 25, Accounting for Stock Issued to Employees, allows companies to expense options according to the intrinsic value method, whereby the expense equals the difference between the fair value of the underlying stock and the exercise price of the option.
+This expense is obviously zero for option grants when the exercise price equals the prevailing market price and creates incentives for companies to grant options at the money, not in the money.
+Another benefit of granting options at the money is that they receive favorable tax treatment under Section 162(m) of the Internal Revenue Code.
+Finally, incentive stock options, which are often components of broad-based option plans that could qualify for more favorable tax treatment than non-qualified options at the individual level, cannot be in the money on the grant date (see also footnote 5).